Entry into force: Netherlands

+In these fields, commencement dates must be either 1 January or 1 July.

 United Kingdom

-Section 4 of the Interpretation Act 1978 provides:
+Section 4 of the Interpretation Act 1978 (c.
+30) provides:

-This replaces the corresponding provision in the Acts of Parliament (Commencement) Act 1793.
+This replaces the corresponding provision in the Acts of Parliament (Commencement) Act 1793 (33 Geo.
+3. c.
+13).

-Schedule 1 of that Act contains the following definition:
+Schedule 1 of that act contains the following definition:

 Northern Ireland

-Sections 14(1) and (2) of the Interpretation Act (Northern Ireland) 1954 read:
+Sections 14(1) and (2) of the Interpretation Act (Northern Ireland) 1954 (c.
+33 (N.I.)) read:

 In an enactment the expression "commencement", when used with reference to any statutory provision, means the time at which that provision comes into operation.